JcDenton86/cordova-plugin-jc-googledrive/README.md

     cordova plugin add cordova-plugin-googledrive --variable IOS_REVERSED_CLIENT_ID=com.googleusercontent.apps.YOUR_CLIENT_ID --variable IOS_CLIENT_ID=YOUR_CLIENT_ID.apps.googleusercontent.com

 The IOS_REVERSED_CLIENT_ID is the "iOS URL Scheme" on the Google Developer's Console.
 The variables are only for iOS platform.
-You can ommit them if you are developing for Android.
+You can omit them if you are developing for Android.

 ##### Read only for iOS